Cray-HPE/docs-csm/operations/image_management/Configure_IMS_to_validate_rpms.md

    If successful, make note of the version of the listed container.
 In this case, the version is `0.4.7`.

-1. Create a file containing the public portion of the Signing Key to be added to the IMS Kiwi-NG image.
+1. (`ncn-mw#`) Create a file containing the public portion of the Signing Key to be added to the IMS Kiwi-NG image.

     ```bash
     cat my-signing-key.asc